 1- Trust your gut.
 You know your body better than anyone else.
 I knew something was wrong.
 Some blew it off as stress of college or being plain crazy but I stuck to my guns until I received affirmation that yes there was indeed a problem.
 This has been a lesson that has carried me over the last eight years when not only battling endometriosis but fibromyalgia and celiac disease as well.
 Learning to become your own advocate is the best thing that anyone with chronic illness can do.

 2- Find a Doctor You Can Trust.
 If something does seem right or you don’t feel like you are being heard, find someone who will listen.
 I got so extremely lucky on finding Dr. H the first time around (I did have to hunt for a good rheum though).
 She continues to be an amazing doctor and support in my journey (she has performed 4 out of my 5 surgeries and I swear knows more than any specialist I have seen).
-While many women bounce around to different doctors for years to find a diagnosis and relief (average length of time to diagnosis is 9.28 years per this survey), I received my diagnosis within a month.
+While many women bounce around to different doctors for years to find a diagnosis and relief (average length of time to diagnosis is 9.28 years per several studies), I was able to be diagnosed with endometriosis within a month.
 I continue to be affirmed that my pain is real and not something in my head.
 I am seen as a person not a case file or disease, even though pretty soon they are going to have to wheel my chart in on a cart.

 These two things can put you on a path to finding a life more abundant despite your illness.
 We are strong and we can overcome.
 We may never be cured but we can continue to find joy.
 We may still experience pain but we can continue to have a purpose and a passion.
 Providing support and encouragement to others with chronic illness is my passion.
 I want others to know that they are not alone.
 I want others to know that they have a place to turn to cry, vent, and share a laugh when the times get tough.
 I may not have chosen this life with illness but I can chose to give God honor in spite of it and allow Him to turn something ugly into something beautiful!